CSD To Start Accepting Applications for Augmented Kindergarten Program

 The District plans to offer the classes at Alta View, Altara, Bell View, Bella Vista, Brookwood, Butler, Crescent, Edgemont, Lone Peak, Midvalley, Oakdale, Park Lane, Ridgecrest, Sprucewood, Sunrise, Willow Canyon, Willow Springs elementary schools.
 However, the program can only be offered at these sites if at least 20 students have enrolled in the program.
 Children who qualify for transportation services will ride the kindergarten bus with morning-session kindergarten students and will ride home with the afternoon-session kindergarten students.

 The School Community Council learns about student achievement at school and helps provide input for how parents are viewing what we are doing to help children learn.
-The council is also responsible (new this year) for how to provide children and parents with internet safety information.
-Right now, we are planning a Parent Information night January 26 on Internet Safety and helping students make safe choices in general.
-This year Sprucewood received $33,160 in Land Trust money that is being used to pay for our Reading Intervention Assistants.
+The council is also responsible for how to provide children and parents with internet safety information.
+Right now, we are planning a possible Parent Information night in February on Internet Safety and helping students make safe choices in general.
+This year Sprucewood received $34,701 in Land Trust money that is being used to pay for our Reading Intervention Assistants.

 |Kindergarten||1st Gr.||2nd Gr.||3rd Gr.||4th Gr.||5th Gr.|